-Based on our long-time experiences as the International Federation representing the recycling industry, we would like to highlight some of our more serious concerns with the proposed restrictions and regulations, specifically:
+Based on our long-time experiences of our International Federation representing the recycling industry, we would like to highlight some of our more serious concerns with the proposed restrictions and regulations, specifically:

 - The theft of metals harms all legitimate businesses in the metals value chain.
-It is in the interests of metal recycling businesses to cooperate fully with authorities to minimise, if not eliminate, metal theft. - All businesses are affected by the consequences of damaged public infrastructure, such as in the case of damaged power supplies, transport issues, and so forth.
+It is in the interests of metal recycling businesses to cooperate fully with authorities to minimise, if not eliminate, metal theft. - All businesses are affected equally by the consequences of damaged public infrastructure, such as in the case of damaged power supplies, transport issues, and so forth.

 - In the draft policy proposals, the South African Government identifies many aspects of metal theft and policies that will help minimise if not eliminate, metal theft.
-However, restricting exports by legitimate businesses is simply an inadequate policy and will harm the economic efficiency of recycling businesses in South Africa by substantially lowering prices for metal scrap. - Where countries have limited or banned legitimate metal scrap export for a variety of reasons, there was no subsequent reduction in metal theft crime observed.
-Instead, these export restrictions have negatively impacted the development of a strong, sustainable, and circular economy. - A prohibition of legal scrap exports is disproportionate and will instead punish legitimate businesses and will not dissuade individual thieves or organised crime from stealing from public infrastructure and exporting illegally.
+However, restricting exports by legitimate businesses is simply an inadequate policy and will harm the economic efficiency of recycling businesses in South Africa resulting in substantially lower of prices for metal scrap. - Previous efforts to limit or ban scrap metal exports have not achieved the intended outcome of reducing crime.
+Instead, these export restrictions have negatively impacted the development of a strong, sustainable, and circular economy. - A prohibition on scrap exports is disproportionate and will instead punish legitimate businesses and will not dissuade individual thieves or organised crime from stealing from public infrastructure and exporting illegally.

-BIR recommends that the South African Government consider other mechanisms to prevent theft and ensure the protection of public infrastructure.
+BIR recommends that the South African Government consider other mechanisms to avoid theft and ensure the protection of public infrastructure.
 Based on the experiences of countries facing similar issues, there are measures that have proven more effective, such as:

-- Supporting legitimate recycling businesses by closing illegal operations, unregulated scrap yards and unregulated metalworks and foundries. - Protecting public infrastructure by owners marking metals; by installing monitors of power, or of data or other parameters such as the voltage drop on cables to indicate a theft is taking place; together with police and industry security patrols to catch criminals in the act. - Ensuring the traceability of scrap metal from industry and consumers that enter legitimate recycling enterprises. - Introducing stronger penalties for the destruction and theft of infrastructure.
+- Supporting legitimate recycling businesses by closing illegal operations, unregulated scrap yards and unregulated metalworks and foundries. - Public infrastructure can be protected: by owners marking metals; by installing monitors of power, or of data or other parameters such as the voltage drop on cables to indicate a theft is taking place; together with police and industry security patrols to catch criminals in the act. - Ensuring the traceability of scrap metal from industry and consumers that enter legitimate recycling enterprises. - Increasing police and industry security patrols. - Enforcing stronger penalties for the destruction and theft of infrastructure.